 Day Four: Shakespeare, Borough Market, and London Eye

 Now that it feels like you have a good handle on London, let’s bring in local expert.
-I love With Locals as a company for their tours offered by exuberant locals, but the London Sights and Sounds Family Tour accomplishes what we have not yet seen.
+I love With Locals as a company for their tours offered by exuberant locals, but the Family Friendly London City Tour accomplishes what we have not yet seen.
 Not only with your local guide give you background on a few landmarks you have viewed on your rides around town, you will cross the Millennium Bridge and look on Shakepeare’s Globe Theatre, Tate Modern, and several other secrets to be revealed.

 The last item on today’s list is the London Eye.
 You should pre-purchase your Family Standard ticket with pre-assigned time.
 You could choose to proceed here in the afternoon or wait until the evening for a lit view of the London skyline.
 The family standard ticket is different than the fast track tickets which cost more.
 Many people experience minimal wait or quick moving lines so the family standard ticket seems to be the way to go.
 The weather and day of the week will likely be the largest determinant of how crowded the lines and your pod will be.
 Expect the ride to be about 30 minutes around.
 The London Eye is less than five minutes walk from the Park Plaza Country hotel mentioned above.